-Half a mile to the southwest and only 300 meters from Victoria Station, London's Roman Catholic Westminster Cathedral is free, a great relief after the exorbitant charge levied for Westminster Abbey.
-Begun late in the 19th century and therefore bereft of the historical load Westminster Abbey had to carry, this church compensates by expressing a remarkably strong faith in a century and country otherwise pretty short of it.
+Half a mile to the southwest and only 300 meters from Victoria Station, London's Roman Catholic Westminster Cathedral is free, a great relief after the gouging at Westminster Abbey.
+Begun late in the 19th century and therefore bereft of the historical load Westminster Abbey has to carry, this church compensates by expressing a remarkably strong faith during a century and in a country otherwise pretty short of it.

 The architect was John Francis Bentley, judged by Pevsner to be the leading Catholic architect of late 19th century Britain.
 Speaking of this church, Pevsner calls it "his greatest building by far" (6:673).
 For Norman Shaw, this was "the finest church that has been built for centuries."
 The tower, at 284 feet, seems higher than St. Paul's, which at 365 is actually much higher.

 The base is granite, above which red brick is laced with bands of Portland stone, a limestone from Dorset.
 The domes are concrete, the copper added in 1948.
 Before he died in 1902, Bentley saw the church complete except for the tower.
-Had he lived longer he might have got the second tower he hoped to build.
+Had he lived longer he might have got his second tower.

 The interior recalls Hagia Sophia, which Bentley never saw.
 He did visit S. Vitale in Ravenna, and he wrote that it, along with Hagia Sophia by Lethaby and Swainson, "really told me all I wanted."
 Bentley intended to cover the interior with mosaics above a marble base.
 A century on, the marble is in place but the mosaic work has barely begun.